Icehawk78/FrozenCookies/README.md

 2022 Jan 16

-- Changed auto-Godzamok to farms and mines instead of cursors and farms since cursor sinergies with auro gloves earn more than mines ever could.
+- Changed auto-Godzamok to farms and mines instead of cursors and farms since cursor sinergies and aura gloves can earn more cookies than mines ever could.

 2022 Jan 10 (bootleg DarkRoman version)